MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 # ![Small time travel logo showing clock](images/ttd-time-travel-debugging-logo.png) Time Travel Debugging - Sample App Walkthrough

 This lab introduces Time Travel Debugging (TTD), using a small sample program with a code flaw.
-TTD is used to debug and identify and root cause the issue.
+TTD is used to debug, identify and root cause the issue.
 Although the issue in this small program is easy to find, the general procedure can be used on more complex code.
-This general procedure can be sumarized as follows.
+This general procedure can be summarized as follows.

 1. Capture a time travel trace of the failed program.
 2. Use the dx command to determine the exception event stored in the recording.
 3. Step back in the trace to the exception event.
-4. From that point single step backwards until the faulting code in question comes into scope.
+4. From that point in the trace single step backwards until the faulting code in question comes into scope.
-5. With the faulting code in scope, look at the local values and develop a hypthesis of a variable that may contain an incorrect value.
+5. With the faulting code in scope, look at the local values and develop a hypothesis of a variable that may contain an incorrect value.
 6. Determine the memory address of the variable with the incorrect value.
 7. Set a memory access (ba) breakpoint on address of the suspect variable.
 8. Use g- to run back to point of memory access of the suspect variable.
-9. See if that location or a few instructions before is the point of the code flaw.
+9. See if that location, or a few instructions before, is the point of the code flaw.
 If so, you are done.
 If some other variable sets the value in the first variable, set another break on access breakpoint on the second variable.
 10. Use g- to run back to point of memory access on the second suspect variable.
 See if that location or a few instructions before contains the code flaw.
 If so, you are done.
-11. Repeat this process walking back until the code that created the error, by settng the incorrect value is located.
+11. Repeat this process walking back until the code that set the incorrect value that caused the error is located.

+Although the general techniques included in this procedure apply to a broad set of code issues, there are unique code issues that will require a unique approach.
+The techniques illustrated in the walkthrough should serve to expand your debugging tool set and will illustrate some of what is possible with a TTD trace.

 ## <span id="Lab_objectives"></span><span id="lab_objectives"></span><span id="LAB_OBJECTIVES"></span>Lab objectives